jorgetutor/jorgetutor-web/content/en/post/acceptance-criteria-a-tool-for-clarity-or-an-excuse-for-failure.md

 *Silence.
 A debate brews.
 One side argues it *should have been specified*, the other insists *it was clear enough**.

 Who is right?
-The truth is, **everyone interprets ‘clear’ differently.**
+The truth is, that **everyone interprets ‘clear’ differently.**

 - **If AC are too vague:** Teams make assumptions, leading to misunderstandings.
 - **If AC are too strict:** Developers might meet them *literally* but miss real user needs.